-The Federal Programs Manager, Controller, and Executive Director are responsible for ensuring that the federal programs budget is followed closely when items are being requested and purchased.
+The Federal Programs Manager, Director of Business Affairs and Executive Director are responsible for ensuring that the federal programs budget is followed closely when items are being requested and purchased.
 The Executive Director will approve the purchase request and purchase order if the goods and/or services are allowable by the federal program.
 The request is not approved without comparing the purchase to the approved budget and program guidelines.
-The Controller will be responsible for ensuring the purchase is allocated to the appropriate GaDOE accounts that are deemed allowable in the budget.
+The Director of Business Affairs will be responsible for ensuring the purchase is allocated to the appropriate GaDOE accounts that are deemed allowable in the budget.
 If the purchase is deemed a capital expense, the Federal Programs Manager must receive an additional approval from the GA Department of Education to document allowability.
 After approval of the purchase request and purchase order, the purchase is made.
 The Director of Operations is responsible for receipt of goods and notifying the Federal Programs Manager.